joinpursuit/AC3.2/homework/week-3/README.md

 > **Note**: Questions 2 and 3 should also be implemented inside a variation of the command
 > loop we built in class, and which you used to work on Question 1.
 This way you can put
 > the whole assignment in one swift file.
-To hook this up, you should create functions just like we did for
+To hook this up, you s hould create functions just like we did for
 > ```echo``` and ```number``` in class.
 From those functions you can call
 > your implementations of ```myFilter``` and ```myMap```.
 > You will have to look out for ```map``` and ```filter``` commands and treat them